Notice: Undefined variable: dd_override_start_anchor_id in /www/basketballhq_804/public/wp-content/plugins/digg-digg/digg-digg.php on line 351

 Notice: Undefined variable: dd_override_top_offset in /www/basketballhq_804/public/wp-content/plugins/digg-digg/digg-digg.php on line 352

 We all expect our teams to play at game speed and compete every possession in practice.
+We want our intensity in practice to be up where we know it needs to be to get better and to win games.
 One of the biggest questions I am asked by other basketball coaches is, “What do you do to make practice more intense?”

 In my opinion, intensity and work ethic are skills that can be improved, just like shooting or ball handling.
 Yes, there are those occasional student-athletes who do not respond, but I have learned a few things that can help make a practice more intense.

 Some of these strategies we use at Tennessee Tech, and some I have seen used at other schools.
 In both situations, a coach is the catalyst to making practice more intense.